vdhamer/SwiftyJSON_demo/README.md

 - I installed SwiftLint 0.53 (with default settings) and fixed the warnings from SwiftLint
 - I installed SwiftJSON as a package rather than copying the Swift source file into the project.
 This keeps the package up to date.
 - changes to logging to the console and error handling.
 I deliberately used `fatalError()` instead of `print()` here and there, as this is not meant to be prduction code.
-- one of the filters now finds commits by Doug Gregor.
-This allows the filter to return some records.
-The original filter looked for commits by ??, who now works on different projects.
+- one of the filters now finds commits by Doug Gregor instead of Joe Groff.
+This increases the chance that the filter returns recent records.
+Joe Groff seems to have switched to other projects.

 The final code changes from the Hacking with Swift Project 38 are included in a separate repository.
 They add 2 advanced features that Paul Hudson described as "optional":
 1. adding **Sections** to the UITableView (grouping commits per author).
 This impacts the CoreData and UIKit part of the code.